PratikJH153/PratikJH153/README.md

 ---

-A **Programmer** learning Flutter, Python, Java and different things that drives me.
+A **Programmer** learning Flutter, Python and different things that drives me.
 A good experience in Flutter & Dart.
 I'm also learning some other technologies listed in the **toolbox** below.
 Building Interesting **Projects** using Flutter, Python.